eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 - impl
 - utest

-### `ank get agents`

-#### CLI provides the list of connected agents
-`swdd~cli-provides-list-of-agents~1`

-Status: approved

-The Ankaios CLI shall provide a function to get the list of Ankaios agents connected to the Ankaios server.

-Tags:
-- Cli
-- CliCommands

-Needs:
-- impl
-- utest
-- stest

 #### CLI blocks until the Ankaios Server responds to the request to get the list of workloads
 `swdd~cli-blocks-until-ankaios-server-responds-list-workloads~1`